zordicom/mujoco_ros2_control/mujoco_ros2_control/docs/ACTUATOR_TYPES.md

 ### Use MIT Mode When:

-- Simulating Damiao, Unitree, or similar actuators
+- Simulating Damiao (MIT mode), Unitree, or similar actuators
 - Variable impedance control is needed
 - You want hardware-level PD with configurable gains
 - Compliant manipulation applications